pycom/pycom-documentation/content/pymesh/lib-ble-rpc.md

 #### send_message_was_sent(mac, msg_id)

-This checks if acknowledge was received for the specified `mac` and `msg_id`.
+This checks if acknowledgement was received from the specified  `mac` and `msg_id`.
 It returns `True` if message was delivered.

 #### receive_message()

-This returns the received messages, in a dictionary with the next structure:
+This returns the received messages, in a dictionary with the following structure:
 ```
 {
   'b': 'text',